-Designed to cover fundamentals of Studio Lighting, equipment and techniques for Fine Art and Commercial Photography and Video.
+This course is designed to cover fundamentals of Studio Lighting, equipment and techniques for Fine Art and Commercial Photography and Video.
+Faculty provides a balance of assignments, demonstrations lectures, critiques, visiting artist lectures and workshops.
 Students are provided access to the Photography + Video Department’s Lighting Studio and Digital Print Lab.
 Materials required are based on processes pertaining to projects.
-Projects include: technical and conceptual skills, and problem solving for tabletop, product, location, and large-scale studio photography.
-Faculty provide a balance of assignments, demonstrations lectures, critiques, visiting artist lectures and workshops.
-Required for sophomore Photo majors.
+Projects include: Technical and conceptual skills, and problem solving for tabletop, product, location, and large-scale studio photography.
+Required for sophomore photography majors.
 Prerequisites: PHV 295 Photo I: Intro to Photography or instructor signature.
 Open studio elective.
 Offered spring.

 Installation + Constructed Objects

 This course is a special topic course designed to cover the design, construction and lighting of installations, stage sets, and performance spaces.
 Students will investigate contemporary applications and approaches to subjects specifically composed for the camera and document installations that exist outside of the studio environment, with an emphasis on the genre’s relationship to historical and contemporary theater.
 Workshops include cameras, studio lighting, basic electricity and carpentry, with an emphasis on scenery design.
 Students will plan and create small-scale models of stage designs; scale up these designs, and document their design.
 This course is designed for the photography major and any students working in installation or industrial design but is open to all majors.
 This course is cross-listed with Visual Arts.
 Open Studio Elective.
 Prerequisite: PHV 295 Photo I: Introduction to Photography or instructor’s signature.
 Open studio elective.